 Eve – Recording with Dr. Dre

-Initially, Eve had an impromptu audition for Michael Lynn, who was the A&R and President of Aftermath at the time.
-He was immediately impressed and flew her out to Los Angeles to cut a demo with Mel-Man, an up and coming producer on the Aftermath label.
-From those sessions, the track “Eve of Destruction” was created.
-Dr. Dre signed Eve, and the song made it onto the Bulworth Soundtrack in 1998.
+Initially, Eve had an impromptu audition for Michael Lynn, the A&R and president of Aftermath at the time.
+He was immediately impressed and flew her to Los Angeles to record a demo with Mel-Man, an up-and-coming producer on the label.

 Eve of Destruction – Eve of Destruction (prod.
 By Mel-Man)

-During this period, Dr. Dre was working with Eminem on the Slim Shady LP.
-As a result, Dr. Dre had Eve record with other producers at the label.
-She grew impatient, and Dr. Dre dropped her from Aftermath.
-Fortunately, though Jimmy Iovine, head of Aftermath’s parent company Interscope orchestrated Eve with another label, he had a relationship with Ruff Ryders Entertainment.
-This was delved into on Eve’s episode of Driven, starting at the 15 minute mark.
+She eventually grew impatient, and Dr. Dre dropped her from Aftermath.
+Fortunately, Jimmy Iovine, head of Aftermath’s parent company Interscope Records, helped connect Eve with another opportunity through his relationship with Ruff Ryders Entertainment.
+This moment was later discussed on Eve’s episode of Driven, beginning around the 15-minute mark.

 Eve – Driven Documentary

-Dr. Dre and Eve would reunite on her sophomore album Scorpion in 2001.
-He would produce the album cut “That’s What It Is” featuring Styles P. The other track was the single “Let Me Blow Ya Mind,” featuring Gwen Stefani.
-The song would become one of the biggest of Eve’s career and earn her a Grammy.
+He also produced the single “Let Me Blow Ya Mind” featuring Gwen Stefani.
+The song became one of the biggest hits of Eve’s career and earned her a Grammy Award.

 Eve – That’s What It Is feat.
 Style P (prod.
 By Dr. Dre)